alkoclick/alkoclick.github.io/words/Amsterdam Croissant Reviews.md

+After watching Luis's Paris top 5 xroissant reviews, my partner and I were inspired to make our own Amsterdam croissant reviews, so here we go!

 ## Tried

 [Bakkerij Westerbos](https://goo.gl/maps/HDt1rbwWizZbSXmo9?coh=178573&entry=tt)
 ![](../media/8EEAAED2-6A2C-4879-8EB2-CAF5A2634A43.jpeg)
-Around 2€
+1.45€
 Multiple choices of great croissants.
 Sesame was my favourite.
 Crunchy and fresh.
-Substantial.
-A bit too buttery for some?
+Substantial, trully fills the mouth.
+Possibly a bit too buttery for some, but I loved it.

 ---